BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models

 \item \textbf{Localization} / \textbf{Mullen visual receptive language \#19} (1--42 months) tests an infant's ability to point at sketched objects as they are named.
 We task a model with localizing an object in a natural video frame.

 \item \textbf{Left/Right} / \textbf{Mullen visual reception \#29} (1--42 months) measures an infant's attention to detail by instructing them to match objects by orientation.

-\item \textbf{Spatial details} / \textbf{Mullen visual reception \#29} (1--42 months) measures attention to detail in identical objects among distractors of the same type.
+\item \textbf{Spatial details} / \textbf{Mullen visual reception \#25} (1--42 months) measures attention to detail in identical objects among distractors of the same type.

 \item \textbf{Visual delayed response} (22--42 months) shows infants a creature moving behind one of two occluders, and after a short pause, instructs them to tap the target occluder.
-We use video clips with prominent objects moving out of the field of view.
+We adapt it to \ourbenchmark\ by mining video clips with prominent objects moving out of the field of view.

 \item \textbf{(Delayed) memory} (22--42 months) involves multiple turns, each presenting a pair of animals.
 Participants are asked to ``feed'' the new animal appearing for the first time, and they receive corrective feedback during the early rounds.